fbpx

 Whether you are renting a property or own your home with a fireplace it is important to maintain it.
 If you are renting, you may want to check with your landlord and arrange who will maintain your fireplace or stove in your home.
 It’s important to maintain the exterior of your stove and the internal chimney chute.
 As the winter months sneak in and the darker and colder nights continue, if you haven’t already gotten your chimney cleaned, it’s a good time to arrange it.

-General Fire and Chimney Safety to maintain your fireplace
+General Fire and Chimney Safety Tips for Maintaining Your Fireplace

 Smokeless fuels – At least once a year